Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-endpoints.md

 Check the current status of the AXIALunar RYO cloud including available nodes at https://status.cloud.ava.do/

-To connect to the RYO cloud, use the endpoint `wss://axialunar.axiasolar.cloud.ava.do/` in the JavaScript code.
+To connect to the RYO cloud, use the endpoint `wss://axialunar.AXIA.cloud.ava.do/` in the JavaScript code.

-Connect to the endpoint in AXIASolar Apps UI by clicking the top-left corner of the screen and selecting the appropriate option:
+Connect to the endpoint in AXIA Apps UI by clicking the top-left corner of the screen and selecting the appropriate option:

 ![Selecting the RYO cloud](/img/endpoints/ryo.png)